 As with all of our tours, we will pick you up at your hotel in the Reykjavik area and drop you back afterwards. we also offer you some light snacks during the break between dives.
 The pick up time of this tour depends on the tides.
 We usually want to end our second dive around the peak of the high tide.

-Disclaimer: all dive trips are undertaken on the responsibility of its participants.
+All dive trips are undertaken on the responsibility of its participants.
 Extreme Iceland does not assume any responsibility for accidents which are caused by its customers or can be traced to their own actions.
 Participants have to sign a waiver before undertaking all trips stating that they realize that all outdoor activities carry an inherit risk.